Combine your Spanish classes in Cusco with a tour of the

 Picchu in the morning on the final day before returning to Cusco by train

-in the afternoon.
++ bus in the afternoon.

-You can also choose to do a 2 day hike to Machu Picchu.
+also choose to do a 2 day hike to Machu Picchu.
+You will leave Cusco

-railway from Cusco.
+around 5:30 am.
 The first day you will visit the Wiñayhuayna

 It is an ideal trail for trekkers wanting to experience at least a part